 Student bloggers from our range of Management Masters courses share their advice on choosing your elective modules at Warwick Business School.

 For my course, we were able to choose three elective modules in the second term.
-We were offered a list of five modules to choose from, some Human Resource related, others more focused on Employment Relations.
-With a non-business background, I was glad that we didn’t have to choose electives in the first-term, as my choice would have probably been quite uninformed.
+We were offered a list of five modules to choose from, some Human Resource related other more focused on Employment Relations.
+With a non-business background, I was glad that we didn’t have to choose electives in the first-term, as I my choice would have probably been quite uninformed.

 The programme team helped us to make an informed choice and organised an elective module presentation session towards the end of the first term, where all the module leaders introduced the modules’ contents and assessments.
 This was a fantastic opportunity to get a glimpse into what you would learn if you were to choose that module and ask questions – very often names of modules are very broad and not very revealing.

 You are then given approximately two weeks to decide on your electives.
 This is plenty of time and allows you to reflect on which topics you have enjoyed so far, your career goals, your interests in general, or even the topic you wish to research for your dissertation.
 In line with my interests and career goals, I chose the following electives: Equality and Diversity, Strategic Human Resource Management, and Employment Relations in Britain.
 Depending on your interest, you could always choose more Employment Relations related modules; this year there was a comparative employment relations module and a global one.

 I was extremely surprised how well the modules from the first term linked to the modules in the second term – as soon as the term two lectures started I realised that what we were taught in term one was the backbone of everything we would learn throughout the rest of the course.
 So, whichever electives you choose, rest assured that you will have built a solid foundation of knowledge that helps you to successfully complete, and get the most out of any of them, regardless of whether you have studies Human Resources before or are a complete novice in the field.